 Registered insurance brokers may also engage in "insurance solicitation" (limited to mediating conclusions of insurance contracts).
-The Insurance Business Act has assigned special duties to such insurance brokers, including the duty to deposit a security guarantee (JPY20 million at the time of commencement of their business, which can be exchanged for an insurance broker's liability insurance policy), the duty to disclose fees and commissions, the duty to prepare bought and sold notes, the duty of loyalty (the duty of "best advice"), and other special duties that have not been imposed on insurance agents.
-The number of insurance brokers in Japan is comparatively low (53 companies).
-While most of them focus on large-scale businesses, handling products for consumers is extremely rare.
+The Insurance Business Act has assigned special duties to such insurance brokers, including:

+- the duty to deposit a security guarantee (JPY20 million at the time of commencement of their business, which can be exchanged for an insurance broker's liability insurance policy); - · the duty to disclose fees and commissions; - the duty to prepare bought and sold notes; - the duty of loyalty (the duty of "best advice"); and - other special duties that have not been imposed on insurance agents.

+There are only 54 insurance brokers in Japan, which is comparatively low.
+While most of them focus on large-scale businesses, handling products for individual consumers is extremely rare.

-Sales through Banking Channels
+Sales Through Banking Channels